Electron g-factor of valley states in realistic silicon quantum dots: Electron -factor at the interface

-where we have used that $|\alpha_{R;v_i}| \ll |\beta_{D;v_i}|$, as follows from tight binding calculations \cite{Nestoklon3-2008}, \footnote{R. Ferdous, R. Rahman, {\it private communication}}.
+where the inequality $|\alpha_{R;v_i}| \ll |\beta_{D;v_i}|$ is assumed from tight binding calculations \cite{Nestoklon3-2008}, \footnote{R. Ferdous, R. Rahman, {\it private communication}}.
 The sweet spot angles are generally different for the two eigenvalley states $v_i$.
-At these angles the spin qubit is immune to the charge noise (via the electric field $F_z$, see Section \ref{sec: new_noise_mechanism}).
+At these angles the spin qubit is immune to the charge noise (via the electric field $F_z$, see Sec. \ref{sec: new_noise_mechanism}).
 However, at the same sweet spot angles the qubit frequency cannot be manipulated as well.
 (From a qubit perspective, there should be a trade off, where one can keep the possibility to manipulate the qubit reasonably fast, and simultaneously minimize the noise).
-There are weak second order PT effects, to be considered in the next Subsection.
-It is interesting to note that for a zero Dresselhaus contribution the $g$-factor variation $\delta g^{\rm if}_{v_i}$ becomes angle-independent.
+There are weak second order PT effects, to be considered in the next section.
+It is interesting to note that for a zero Dresselhaus contribution the $g$-factor variation $\delta g_{\parallel}^{v_i}$ becomes angle-independent.